Ciung Wanara: The birth of two princes

 Ajar Sukaresi to death.
 He failed.
-The kris was crooked.
+The Kris was crooked.

 "Do you want me to be dead?
 In that case, I will I shall be dead."
-Then the ascetic fell down.
+Then the ascetic fell.
 The king kicked the dead body so violently that it was thrown into the forest where it changed into a big dragon, called Nagawiru.
-At court something strange happened.
+At court, something strange happened.
 Both queens were indeed pregnant.
 After some time Dewi Pangrenyep gave birth to a son who was called Hariang Banga, while Dewi Naganingrum gave birth at a later date.

 One day when Prabu Barma Wijaya was visiting Dewi Naganingrum, the unborn child spoke: "Barma Wijaya, you have already forgotten a lot of promises.
 The more you do cruel things, the shorter your power will last."

 The evil conspiracy

-This strange event of talking fetus had made the King very angry and at the same time he was afraid of the threat by the fetus.
-He wanted to get rid of it and soon he found the way to do that.
-He asked for Dewi Pangrenyep's help to be quit of Dewi Naganingrum's baby who would be born as a rascal according to his dream.
+This strange event of talking fetus made the King very angry and at the same time, he was afraid of the threat by the fetus.
+He wanted to get rid of it and soon he found a way to do that.
+He asked for Dewi Pangrenyep's help to be quiet of Dewi Naganingrum's baby who would be born as a rascal according to his dream.
 He would not be suitable for the ruler of the country together with Dewi Pangrenyep's son Hariang Banga.
 The queen believed it and agreed, but what was to be done?